catalogicsoftware/cloudcasa-charm/docs/test-env-setup.md

 # Test Environment Setup

-This guide will show you how to create a local installation of **Charmed Kubernetes**.
+This guide will show you how to create an environment for local installation of the CloudCasa charm for testing.

 ## Requirements

-First of all, let's see what you need to setup the distribution:
+First of all, let's see what you need to set up the distribution:

 * Ubuntu 20.04 OS image
 * 8 GB RAM